"Enter the Gungeon" Survival Guide

 You Need to Survive Against Many Fights

 The next important thing to remember to be defensive.
 You cannot win the game if you die.
 You may be thinking that is obvious.
 But there is more to it than saying it and knowing it.
-You need to do things to help in your survival as there are hordes of enemies to battle.
-It is important to do what you can to avoid damage.

 Take Your Time